CSI 3364F/G Childhood & Governmentality

-An opportunity to read, discuss, write about, and apply Foucauldian analytics of power to the policies, practices, law, and institutions of childhood and youth.
+An opportunity to read, discuss, and write about Foucauldian analytics of power as they related to the policies, practices, law, and institutions of childhood and youth.

-Prerequisite(s): Childhood and Social Institutions 2210F/G, or permission of the CSI Program Coordinator.
+Prerequisite(s): CSI 2210F/G, or permission of the CSI Program Coordinator

-Minimum Attendance Requirement: Students must attend a minimum of 6 of the 11 sessions; failure to do so will result in a 10% penalty in the course.
-The attendance requirement includes the expectation that students will schedule all appointments and other responsibilities to avoid conflicts with the course.
-If health issues demand a prolonged absence, or if you require other academic accommodation, you must meet with the course instructor in-person and provide documentation to the Dean's Office.
+Since we are meeting every Tuesday afternoon, it is expected that students will schedule all appointments and other responsibilities to avoid conflicts with the course.
+If health issues demand a prolonged absence, or if you require other academic accommodation, you must speak with me and provide documentation to the Dean's Office.

-Due Dates: Penalties for late papers may be avoided if extensions are requested in advance.
-Otherwise, a two-mark deduction will be taken for each of the first three days late, and a 5-mark deduction for each day thereafter.
+DUE DATES: I have no desire to penalize students and I do not believe this is the proper way to motivate people.
+Penalties for late papers may be avoided if extensions are requested in advance.
+That said, a two-mark deduction will be taken for each of the first three days late, and a 5-mark deduction for each day thereafter.
 Two-weeks after the due date or at the conclusion of the term (which ever is first) a zero will be assigned for the paper.